Toni Morrison at age 33 (1964) was jobless, divorced, with one child and one on the way. She had returned to her parents home in Ohio.

 Today she is one of the most respected American writers as well as an editor, teacher, and Professor Emeritus at Princeton University.
 She is the winner of the Nobel Prize in Literature and the Pulitzer Prize for Fiction.
 She is known for her plays "Desdemona" and "Dreaming Emmett" and her movies, "A Moment in Time", "Conversations with Legendary Women", and "African American Women of Achievement".

 She has written many books but three stood out for me.
 "Beloved", "The Bluest Eye", and "Song of Solomon".
 Beloved was a book that showed us how black Americans repress and deny the experience of slavery.
-It is considered her most difficult book and one that some critics said they felt they actually experienced slavery.
+It was inspired by a true story and is considered her most difficult book and one that some critics said they felt they actually experienced slavery.

 She said of her book that: